danielmarbach/Async.Netcore/README.md

 - Very powerful tool to write cached task sources without dropping deep to the async machinery
 - Mostly for framework and library authors

+## HostedServices

+- Hosted Services are managed by the host and started and stopped (in reverse order) the host
+- `IHostedService` is the basic abstraction.
+For long running background tasks use `BackgroundService`.
+- GenericHost starts hosted services before everything else while WebHost starts the ASP.NET Core pipeline concurrent to the hosted services.
+This means initializing things in hosted services that controllers rely on can be dangerous.

 ## Pipelines

 - All buffer management is delegated to the `PipeReader`/`PipeWriter` implementations.`